abiraahmi/DedooseR/README.md

 Ongoing challenges in qualitative research include defining what constitutes high-quality data and demonstrating transparency in how saturation is reached (Small & Calarco, 2022).
-Informed by guidelines for high-quality qualitative research (Hennink & Kaiser, 2022), DedooseR pays particular attention to indicators like:
+Informed by guidelines for high-quality qualitative research (Hennink & Kaiser, 2022), DedooseR allows you to better understand your data with quality tags in Dedoose like:

 - The **concreteness** of excerpts (priority code)
 - The **heterogeneity** within codes  (heterogeneity code)

-By tagging these indicators in Dedoose and exploring them in R, we were able to gain greater confidence in both the **depth** and **diversity** of our dataset.
+By tagging these indicators in Dedoose and exploring them in R, this allows for gain greater confidence in both the **depth** and **diversity** of datasets.

-Note: while the package currently requires that concreteness and heterogeneity are tagged in Dedoose, we will soon be relaxing the functionality so you can use the package even without it (though we strongly recommend it for reasons stated above).

 ## Installation